MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-atp/minimum-requirements-windows-defender-advanced-threat-protection.md

 The hardware requirements for Windows Defender ATP on endpoints is the same as those for the supported editions.

 > [!NOTE]
-> Endpoints that are running Windows Server and mobile versions of Windows are not supported.
+> Endpoints that are running mobile versions of Windows are not supported.

 #### Internet connectivity
 Internet connectivity on endpoints is required.